arhohuttunen/coding-revolution/content/post/junit-5-nested-tests.md

 Running the test from an IDE now shows how much more structure the test results have.
 Here is a test run from IntelliJ IDEA.

-{{< figure src="/post/junit-5-nested-tests/junit-5-nested-test-intellij-idea-2.png" caption="Running a nested JUnit 5 test in IntelliJ IDEA" theme="light" >}}
+{{< figure src="/post/junit-5-nested-tests/junit-5-nested-test-intellij-idea-2.png" caption="Running a nested JUnit 5 test in IntelliJ IDEA" >}}

 When we run the test from the command line, we can see that the output has more structure.